barryclark/jekyll-now/_posts/2021-02-15-rust-traits-and-variadic-functions.md

 # Endnotes
 [^actix_macro]: However, they use a macro to reduce the amount of required monkeywork.
 [^from_trait]: For example `From<f64>` and `From<(f64,f64)>` are different traits.
-[^arg_type]: We could probably do without the explicit `Arg` type and absorb it into the `ArgList`, but I like the type for semantic clarity.